kristacourtaway/Medical-Insurance-Premium-Prediction/README.md

 ## Medical-Insurance-Premium-Prediction

-The provided code undertakes a comprehensive regression analysis on the "insurance" dataset.
+The provided code undertakes a comprehensive regression analysis on the insurance.csv dataset.
 The goal is to predict insurance charges based on several independent variables.

 Correlation Analysis:
 The first segment of the code assesses the correlation of each independent variable with the target variable, 'charges'.
 Two visualization techniques are employed: